 Request your suppliers follow best practices during transshipment at sea in order to help reduce opportunities for IUU fishing

 Above all, request your supply chain to start a fishery improvement project (FIP).
 For advice on starting a FIP see SFP's Guide to FIPs.

-The Global Fresh and Frozen Yellowfin and Bigeye Tuna Supply Chain Roundtable is dedicated to the improvement of fisheries that supply line-caught YFT and BET to the fresh and frozen markets and will adopt a number of different approaches to promoting effective regulatory policies and best practices including:
+The Global Fresh and Frozen Tuna Supply Chain Roundtable is dedicated to the improvement of fisheries that supply line-caught YFT and BET to the fresh and frozen markets and will adopt a number of different approaches to promoting effective regulatory policies and best practices, including:

-1. Identifying relevant tuna fisheries important to SR participants;
+1. Identification of relevant tuna fisheries important to SR participants

 5. Development of an Indonesian Longline Tuna FIP webpage.

 Under Target 75 we are seeking to achieve 75% of global production of key seafood sectors (including both shelf-stable and fresh/frozen tuna sectors) to be either improving (i.e. in a credible FIP making adequate progress) or sustainable (i.e. MSC certified).
 Accordingly, there are two tactical ‘successes’ based on T75: